BrazilianHomewrecker/gosimulator/README.md

 4. Create a text file title using the naming convention City_UniqueLandmark_State_Country.txt and dump your paths long list of coordinates.

 6. Open issue here with name [ROUTE] - NAME_OF_ROUTE and post txt file in.

+**Interested in what a route looks like?**

+Most of the routes can be found in the [issues section](https://github.com/gosimulate/gosimulator/issues).
+You can download the txt file and paste the coordinates [here](http://www.gpsvisualizer.com/convert_input).
+Click Convert, and then Google Maps below the parse to see the route.